Elizabeth Weaver

 Recent examples of Elizabeth’s work on the private wealth side are:

-• Grosskopf v Grosskopf (ongoing) – the arbitrability of a dispute over the conduct of trustees
+• Grosskopf v Grosskopf [2024] WTLR 539 – the first reported decision in England about the arbitrability of a claim to replace trustees

 • Goodrich v AB [2022] WTLR 525 – important decision on the interpretation of trust deeds in the light of ECHR